 While venturing to the countryside to see the gorgeous colors of fall on your own can be a really fun adventure, it does require a lot of time, planning, and preparation.
 If you want to skip all that and just focus on enjoying your holiday in South Korea, check out our top recommended autumn-viewing tours from Seoul.
 These are comfortable and convenient ways to enjoy autumn in South Korea for sure!

 A full day trip that brings you from Seoul to Naejangsan’s scenic hills and blazing autumn forest trails.
-Tours run from 2-14 November 2018.
+Tours run from 25 October to 15 November 2019.

-See red and gold on this day tour from Seoul to Seoraksan – famous for its crimson leaves – and Hongcheon’s golden ginkgo forest.
-Tours run from 11-25 October 2018.
+See red and gold on this day tour from Seoul to Seoraksan, famous for its crimson leaves.
+Tours run from 16 October 2019.

 Combine your trip to Nami Island with a visit to Petite France, a charming French-inspired theme park – a combo that’s sure to give you Instagrammable spots for days.
 The tours are available year-round, but to catch the fall foliage in Nami, schedule your trip from the start of November to mid-December.